1winner137/4all-downloader/README.md

   - All operations handled silently in background threads

 - 🎬 **Built-in video preview**
-  - Watch what you're downloading in real-time using the integrated **QPlayer** from PyQt6 and fmpeg and youtube video player
+  - Watch what you're downloading in real-time using the integrated **QPlayer** from PyQt6, FFmpeg, and YouTube-compatible video player

 ---